- Unpack the microarrayer.

 - Remove plastic wrap from the cabinet.

-- Remove protective foam tubes from the rails of the microarrayer.
+- Remove soft foam protection tubes from the rails of the motion system.

 Computer and Electric Connection.